AndrasKovacs/pny1-assignment/DepTC.md

 The first derivation takes the left path, using the `Ord` superclass to get to `Eq a`, then the `List` `Eq` instances.
 The right derivation first follows the `Ord (List a)` instance and follows the `Ord` superclass thereafter.

-Of course, coherence already implies that all derivations must agree.
-The diamond property is interesting because it illustrates that coherent systems can hide the details of resolution algorithms from programmers.
+This illustrates that coherent systems can hide the details of resolution algorithms from programmers.
 Incoherent systems should also behave in a well-defined and sensible way, but they must necessarily expose the resolution procedure so that programmers can anticipate its effects.

 What makes coherent type classes such?
-Certainly, we should expect that strong guarantees are realized through restrictions, which is the case here:
+Certainly, we should expect that it's realized through some restrictions.
+I'm not fully sure about the exact requirements of coherence, and I'm not aware of any project that attempted to *prove* coherence instead of just assuming it as a design goal and weeding out incoherences when they crop up.
+With this in mind, I list the following:

 - All instances must be defined in instance declarations and cannot be passed around explicitly.
-Such explicit passing obviously contradicts coherence, since it allows creating instances from arbitrary values.
 - The instance heads of a class must be disjoint and non-overlapping, provided that we allow modularity, i. e. different sets of instances visible in different modules.
 If we allow both modularity and overlapping then it could be the case that a module defines a more specific overlapping instance than another module, and thus two different runtime instances may end up in the program.
-On the other hand, overlapping instances could be made coherent if we give up modularity, i. e. mandate a single globally consistent set of instances, but this option isn't practical in any realistic module system.
+On the other hand, overlapping instances could be made coherent if we give up modularity, i. e. mandate a single globally consistent set of instances.
+I'm not sure about the practicality of this in realistic module systems.
 - There must be no "orphan instances", i. e. instances such that their classes aren't declared in the module of the instance, and the types in their heads aren't defined in the module either.
 In the presence of orphan instances we could just define two different orphan instances in different modules, then export them wrapped in a runtime box, to be used in a single module - destroying coherence.

 Backtracking instance resolution is also incompatible with coherence and modularity.
 Disjoint instance heads eliminate non-determinism in instance matching, so the only remaining point for backtracking choice would be instance constraints.
 In pseudo-Haskell: